We use cookies on this site, but we don't capture any personal information. View our privacy policy.

 At a later stage in the development of platooning one can envisage alliances of hauliers building convoys on heavily-trafficked corridors using online platforms to synchronise vehicle movements.
 How far would a truck have to travel along one of these corridors, however, to justify the additional effort, time and cost expended in joining a platoon?
 As the average tonne of freight moved by road in the UK in a heavy goods vehicle travels only 91 kilometres (57 miles) and much of that distance is not run on motorways, I foresee limited uptake of platooning in this country.
 While it may remain a niche activity for road hauliers in a small country like the UK, it could well become the norm for long-haul trucking in much larger states.

-Posted in Discussion | 3 Comments
+Posted in - blogs on logistics themes | 3 Comments

 3 Responses to Truck platooning – niche or norm?